criptoluiz/vue-js-startpage/README.md

 # vue-js-startpage
-A simple minimalist startpage using vue.js to update weather.
+A simple minimalist startpage with default links that uses vue.js to show weather forecast.